ProfRandom/WMB_Pub/0_Meta/The Anthropic Norm and the Mediocritic Principle.md

 ---
 title: 🌌 The Anthropic Norm & the Mediocritic Principle of State
-summary: "Defines the Anthropic Norm — the modal, not mean, foundation of cosmic and worldmaking coherence — and the Mediocritic Principle that governs the distribution of stable states in the universe."
+summary: Defines the Anthropic Norm — the modal, not mean, foundation of cosmic and worldmaking coherence — and the Mediocritic Principle that governs the distribution of stable states in the universe.
-tags: [meta, cosmology, philosophy, anthropic, norm, mediocritic]
+tags:
+  - meta
+  - cosmology
+  - philosophy
+  - anthropic
+  - norm
+  - mediocritic
 date: 2025-11-13
 status: canonical
-version: 1.0
+version: 1
-related: [SANC Principle, Nomenclature and Neology, Monons 1 — Framework and Equations]
+related:
+  - The SANC Philosophy
 ---

 > [!axiom] **The Anthropic Norm**